 Additional Search Engine Optimization tips for your blog

-Besides all of the must-haves I’ve mentioned previously, here are some other things you can do to improve your SEO score.
+Besides all of the basics of search engine optimization for bloggers I’ve mentioned previously, here are some other things you can do to improve your SEO score.

 - Write your content regularly!
 SEO is checking for existing and active websites at all times!
 It doesn’t mean that you’ll have to write a new post each day but at least once weekly could be great!